Build

-What was once a tool developed by the US Navy to locate submarines, today’s abundance of satellites in orbit and advancements in technology have granted GPS (Global Positioning System) access to anyone.
-Although the technology has come in different forms since its original inception, most users access GPS location functionality through applications on their web and mobile devices.
-GPS applications are used in every industry, ranging from mapping services with Google and Apple Maps, fleet transportation and delivery applications like Uber and Doordash, proximity chat with Snapchat, and even video games such as Pokémon Go.
+GPS (Global Positioning System), once a military tool developed by the US Navy for submarine location, has now become a commonly accessible technology, thanks to the proliferation of satellites in orbit and technological advancements.
+Although the technology has evolved in various forms, most users access GPS location functionality through applications on their web and mobile devices.
+GPS applications are used across industries, from mapping services like Google and Apple Maps to fleet transportation and delivery applications like Uber and Doordash, proximity chat with Snapchat, and even games such as Pokémon Go.

-In this article, you'll learn how to add GPS capabilities to a Raspberry Pi (RPi) with a GPS Module Breakout written in Python, which is used as the GPS receiver to obtain information.
-This hardware will act as the GPS device to retrieve GPS coordinates.
-To power the functionality of GPS, you'll use PubNub's Geolocation APIs via the PubNub Python SDK.
-Although this tutorial will guide you step-by-step in setting up and building the tutorial, you can find the source code of the application in the GitHub repository.
+In this tutorial, we'll guide you step-by-step on how to add GPS capabilities to your Raspberry Pi (RPi) project using a GPS Module Breakout written in Python.
+This module will act as the GPS receiver, retrieving GPS coordinates.
+To power the functionality of GPS, we'll use PubNub's Geolocation APIs via the latest version of the PubNub Python SDK.
+Find the source code for this tutorial in the GitHub repository.

 This post contains information that may not be entirely up to date.
 However, this article still contains valuable insights into setting up and retrieving GPS coordinates using a Raspberry Pi and GPS module all in real time with PubNub.
 You can check out the tutorial below!